Perfect and deliciously tasty Cabernet Sauvignon at Domaine de Chevalier. October 2019

 Lespault Martillac - more spicy character here than in DdlS, rather tannic with good zest and firm aftertaste.
 89p.

 L'Esprit de Chevalier - resembles Lespault Martillac to great extent with similar style and concentration.
-Ready to drink in few years time.
+Ready to drink in a few years.
 90p.

 Clos des Lunes d'Or - pleasant semi-sweet, round and tasty.
-Apertif wine.
+Aperitif wine.
 86p.

 Clos des Lunes Argent - more crispiness and sweetness, concentration and length.
-Will go well with light dishes of chicken and pates/rilletes.
+Will go well with light dishes of chicken and pates/rillettes.
 88p.

 Lespault Martillac - more of everything than in DdlS, deeper and longer, catchy flavour of peach and green apple, attractive.
 92p.